-Gaining a clearer understanding of the patterns and trends that affect the population’s health will help inform and influence public health policy, offering researchers the opportunity to improve the quality of life of individuals up and down the UK.
+Gaining a clearer understanding of the population’s health and wellbeing, and its social and environmental determinants, will help inform and influence public policy to improve the quality of life of individuals up and down the UK.

 ADR UK has a large body of work aimed at improving our understanding of health and wellbeing in the UK, and what changes need to be made to improve service provision.
 ADR Wales’ work on wellbeing, for example, is connected to the Well-being of Future Generations (Wales) Act 2015, which requires public bodies in Wales to think about the long-term impact of their decisions, to work better with people, communities and each other, and to prevent persistent problems such as poverty, health inequalities and climate change.
 ADR Wales’ data linkage work in this area will aid the measurement of Welsh language speakers, as well as offer new insights into isues including multiple deprivation of individuals, active travel, and loneliness.
 Two other key areas of ADR UK’s work include better understanding mental health, and working towards better social care in Scotland.

 Enabling a more in-depth understanding of mental health and its impact on other aspects of life is a key part of ADR UK’s work across the nations.
 ADR Northern Ireland, for example, is working with its research partners to enhance the Northern Ireland national Registry of Self-Harm and Suicide Ideation – which collates information on all presentations to emergency department for self-harm and suicide ideation since 2012 (approximately 8,000 per year) – by linking it with data from additional health and social services, Census and death registry data.
 This will enable a better understanding of the risk factors associated with self-harm, suicide ideation and death by suicide and could be instrumental in shaping future prevention and treatment.